 How to Host a Picnic

 If you are the host, you may want to offer providing the main course.
-In our case, we usually bought a half a cow about a month before.
-We used the hamburger that came with it as our contribution.
+In my parents’ case, they usually bought a half a cow about a month before.
+They used the hamburger that came with it as our family’s contribution.
 Plus, we bought the charcoal for the grill.

 You may not already have enough chairs and picnic tables for everyone, but ask the neighbors to loan you theirs.
 The day before, help them haul them to your backyard.
 Or, just make it a BYOC (bring your own chair) event.

 This list is also fairly short.
 Here is a list of primary supplies.
 Yours may be a bit different, but these are the basics:

 - Serving Utensils